theowenyoung/kindle4rss_push/README.md

 ## Make your kindle4rss.com have an automated recurring push button press to send your articles to Kindle

 #### What is this?
 It clicks on button to deliver new content on your kindle.
-Iff you only need 25 articles an dont need any other pro features this will deliver your content by pressing the button
+Iff you only need 25 articles an dont need any other pro features this will deliver your content by pressing the button.
+If you do like the service and need pro fetures like >25 articles  please signup for paid pro account at kindle4rss.com

 #### Instructions
 * export variables for username and password using KINDLE4RSS_USER and KINDLE4RSS_PASSWORD for script to work